The What Now Tool: Randomness, Constraints, and Ordinary Life as a Field Test

 What remained unchanged?

 Sometimes I can log a clear perceptual shift.
 Sometimes I can log the use of a consciousness-first principle, a We The Dreamer practice, or one of the core, perceptual, or relational practices.
-Sometimes there is no practice at all, only observation.
+Sometimes there is no practice at all, only observation — which is also part of the test.

 And sometimes nothing much happens.